weaveworks/weave/site/using-weave/deploying-applications.md

 Where,

- * The first line runs Weave.
+ * The first line runs Weave Net.
- * The second line configures the Weave environment, so that containers launched via the Docker command line are automatically attached to the Weave network, and,
+ * The second line configures the Weave Net environment, so that containers launched via the Docker command line are automatically attached to the Weave network, and,
  * The third line runs the application container using [Docker commands]( https://docs.Docker.com/engine/reference/commandline/daemon/).

 >>**Note:** If the first command results in an error like